ChrisEssery/group-project/Portfolio/Background.md

 </div>

 Although the widely held view of ageing is that physical and cognitive decline are inevitable aspects of getting older, recent neuroscience research suggests that these trends can be slowed significantly with the right training and techniques.
 In particular, playing online games can have significant benefits for the elderly in their daily lives.

 Researchers at King's College London have shown that brain training games are very beneficial for older adults, both in terms of cognitive functions such as memory and decision making but also in terms of dealing with everyday tasks such as managing finances, administrative tasks, and shopping [[**6**]](#references).
 Research has also shown that brain training daily can have long-lasting effects on a person's cognitive abilities.

 For instance, Hall et al's (2012) review found that a large majority of studies on the effects of digital gameplay on the elderly demonstrated positive outcomes.
 Zhang and Kaufman's 2015 review concluded that digital gameplay had positive outcomes in balance, executive function, and processing speed.
 Furthermore, most research shows that playing games improve life satisfaction and quality of life.

 In addition to this, there is research that suggests that maintaining daily mental activity can help delay the onset of Alzheimer's disease.

 The level of difficulty of our chosen games is something to bear in mind since research shows that playing more challenging games yields greater benefits than setting the game at a level that is too easy.
 For instance, Kaufman et al have shown that "playing at an intermediate and advanced level can provide greater benefits than playing at a beginner level since the cognitive demands are greater" [[**4**]](#references).
 Whilst this indicates that the game difficulty ideally should be challenging, it's worth bearing in mind that the game also has to be enjoyable and fun.
 So, with that in mind, we would need to carefully decide on a baseline difficulty that would have benefits without the drawbacks associated with a game that is too difficult to even enjoy.

+With this in mind, we should encourage our older loved ones to get online.
+Get them playing games they enjoy — scrabble, chess, sudoku - and show them how fun it can playing online games.
+The science tells us that not only is it social but it promotes healthy behaviours and keeps your brain active and focused.

 Now, let's look at serious play and the motivations behind playing games.